manuelahoyos/WeatherData_Visualization/README.md

 Assignment in which a visualization dashboard website was created for weather data using HTML, CSS, Bootstrap and Pandas tools.

 ## Data:
-The dataset contains the city ID, city name, date, latitude, longitude, humidity, maximum temperature and wind speed for 546 cities.
+The dataset contains the city ID, city name, latitude, longitude of 546 cities.
+It also contains humidity, maximum temperature, wind speed and date when these measurements were recorded.

 ## Workflow: